Jail and Inmate Search in New Mexico

 New Mexico Prisons

-New Mexico has 33 jails and six prisons.
+The state has 33 jails and six prisons.
 Each jail is in its own county.
 There are about 8,900 people in jail and another 7,055 in prison.
-It costs New Mexico $35,540 per year to house and care for each inmate.
+It costs NM $35,540 per year to house and care for each inmate.
 The state operates with an annual budget of $323 million and a staff of 4,680 employees.
-The New Mexico community corrections system manages and oversees 12,714 people on probation and 2,780 on parole.
-Based on one hundred residents, New Mexico has an incarceration rate of 335, a property crime rate of 3,937 and a violent crime rate of 703.
+The state community corrections system manages and oversees 12,714 people on probation and 2,780 on parole.
+Based on one hundred residents, NM has an incarceration rate of 335, a property crime rate of 3,937 and a violent crime rate of 703.

 |Prison Name||Prison Type|